[FAQ-3] Accommodation on the Kumano Kodo|Points for advance booking in FAQ format

 SEN.RETREAT CHIKATSUYU

-Yes, please consider advance reservations essential.
-There are only a small number of rooms available at the inns along the Kumano Kodo, and they fill up quickly, especially during the high season in spring and autumn.
-We recommend making a reservation as soon as possible after you have decided on your walking plans.
+Yes, we strongly recommend booking your accommodation in advance.
+There are only a limited number of rooms available at inns along the Kumano Kodo, and they tend to fill up quickly – particularly during the peak seasons in spring and autumn.
+It’s best to make your reservations as soon as your walking plans are confirmed.

-In mountainous areas, it is also difficult to book on the same day and there may be no alternative accommodation nearby.
-You can make reservations via the Tanabe City Kumano Tourism Bureau website, as well as through the inn’s booking website and telephone reservations.
+In the mountainous areas, same-day bookings are difficult, and there may not be alternative accommodation nearby.
+You can book through the Tanabe City Kumano Tourism Bureau website, directly on the inns’ booking pages, or by telephone.

 Q3: Are there any guesthouses or inns along the Kumano Kodo?

 Yes, there are many privately run guesthouses and inns along the Kumano Kodo.
-In particular, on the Nakaheji route, the relay stations of Takahara, Chikaroku and Hongu are dotted with inns with a sense of history and guesthouses that are accustomed to climbers and pilgrims.
+On the Nakahechi route in particular, areas such as Takahara, Chikatsuyu and Hongu are dotted with historical inns and guesthouses that regularly host walkers and pilgrims.

-Guesthouses are reasonably priced and offer a social atmosphere.
-Ryokans, on the other hand, offer a distinctly Japanese experience, with Japanese-style rooms, futon bedding and food made from local ingredients.
-Many inns are ideal for walking journeys and often have facilities for walking travellers (washing machine, drying space, early morning departure support).
+Guesthouses are reasonably priced and offer a friendly, social atmosphere.
+Ryokan, on the other hand, provide a distinctly Japanese experience, with tatami-mat rooms, futon bedding, and meals prepared with local ingredients.
+Many inns are ideal for walking travellers, and often include facilities such as laundry machines, drying areas, and support for early morning departures.

 Choosing accommodation along the Kumano Kodo

-There is a diverse range of accommodation options along the Kumano Kodo, depending on your travel style and budget.
+There is a wide variety of accommodation options along the Kumano Kodo to suit different travel styles and budgets.

-Guesthouses and minshuku offer a reasonable and homely atmosphere, onsen ryokans provide a relaxing environment and shukubo are for those who prefer a more spiritual experience.
+Guesthouses and minshuku offer affordable, homely stays; onsen ryokan provide a relaxing hot spring experience; and shukubo (temple lodgings) are ideal for those seeking a more spiritual retreat.

-SEN.RETREAT has inns along the Nakaheji Route.
-We invite you to use SEN.RETREAT as a base for your journey.
+SEN.RETREAT operates inns along the Nakahechi Route.
+We warmly invite you to use SEN.RETREAT as a base for your journey along this sacred trail.

 Summary|Comfortable travel on the Kumano Kodo in combination with accommodation